Musical Theatre School

 The Musicals program is divided into Junior and Senior Divisions.
 Each division in the Musical Theatre School has a required set of core classes, as well as optional audition-based classes.

-- Our Junior and Senior Divisions performed Disney’s Aladdin Jr in May 2016 and Disney’s Beauty & the Beast Jr in April 2017, and Lionel Bart’s Oliver! in April 2018.
+- Our Junior and Senior Divisions performed Disney’s Aladdin Jr in May 2016, Disney’s Beauty & the Beast Jr in April 2017, Lionel Bart’s Oliver! in April 2018, and Mary Poppins Jr in April 2020.

 Showtime! – Showtime! is the core rehearsal class for the Musical Theatre School’s musical production.
 All students enrolled in Acting, Chorus or Leads, Chorus Choreography or Musical Dancers attend this class to learn the musical and put it all together.